Flooding in basements might be a happy occurrence, if we walk in the watery footsteps of Milwaukee.

 “If we are going to demolish the house anyway and there’s going to be a vacant lot there, why not keep the basement portion of it?” he says.
 “Let’s get water into those basements and in the process keep other basements dry.
 We are making good use of a hole in the ground that somebody put there for us.”

 Shambarger and his team called the idea a “BaseTern” and trademarked the name on behalf of the city.
 Curtis Hulterstrum, the senior water resource engineer at HNTB Corp., was tasked with preparing the project’s feasibility study.
 The study examined multiple options for how the basements could be converted and the way BaseTerns would manage stormwater.

 Essentially, the basements will be used to immediately take the pressure off the sewage system, by diverting and holding street and roof water “runoff” until the storm is over.
-The foreclosed house is removed, leaving only the home’s bottom floor.
-That floor would be covered with turf grass, while drains allow water to flow into the basement structure below.
-Water would flow out of the basement into the sewer system via the standard floor drain, through a riser pipe attached to the drain, by adding multiple holes in the basement floor to allow some water to sink into the ground safely, or by a combination of all of these.
+Water would flow into the structure, which would be covered with turf grass, via drains on top of the basement.
+It could flow out of the basement into the sewer system via the standard floor drain, through a riser pipe attached to the drain, by adding multiple holes in the basement floor to allow some water to sink into the ground safely, or by a combination of all of these.
 The study also considered how the BaseTerns could work with surface gardens, a project the city is looking at to promote urban agriculture.
 Rain barrels could be placed on top of the basement, harvesting rainwater for the surface gardens or other urban agriculture.

 The city recently opened a Global Water Center, which houses water-related enterprises and startups along with academic programs from the University of Wisconsin-Milwaukee’s School of Freshwater Sciences.
 “We are using water as a driver for economic development,” says Shambarger.